 Use of a computer is an important skill that professional nurses require for accessing information.
 School of Nursing students should be familiar with basic computer operations and have a working knowledge of Windows.
 During the course of their studies within the school, students will be expected to use email, an Internet Browser, word processing and computer presentation programs.
-Students needing to increase their computer skills should enroll in classes at the community college or take commercial training courses before attending UCLA.
+Students needing to enhance their skills can utilize www.lynda.com.

 The Louise Darling Biomedical Library consisting of over 530,000 volumes and 6,000 periodicals, serves as the professional library for students in medicine, nursing, and the life sciences.
 Facilities of the University Library and all branches of it are also available to students in nursing.
 More than six and one half million books and thousands of periodicals are provided through the facilities of the University Library.

 A Microcomputer lab is available for all nursing students in the Biomedical Library near the School of Nursing.
 Students will be required to establish a Bruin OnLine account in the Microcomputer Lab, as part of their course requirement during the first year in the program.
 Because many faculty use e-mail to communicate with students regarding course requirements, changes, etc., students will be required to provide their UCLA Bruin OnLine e-mail account for communications from UCLA School of Nursing faculty and staff.

 Facilities for instruction include the academic departments of the University, the clinical facilities of the UCLA Medical Center (715 beds), the Resnick Neuropsychiatric Hospital (209 beds), the Corinne A. Seeds University Elementary School, the University Clinics, the UCLA Santa Monica Medical Center and Orthopedic Hospital and over 200 affiliates.